gskielian/Modular-Robotics/Speech/README.md

 There are different routes of implementing speech, but the one we will be using most will be espeak (it is easy to place onto a raspberry pi).

+(We can also have the robot send calls through services like [Twilio](../SMS-And-PhoneCall/README.md)

 ## Installation